What are cobalt and chromium?

 We also believe that, even though these companies knew of the adverse health effects of using chromium and cobalt in their hip replacement devices, they thought they could get away with it.

-What should I do if I have a painful or defective hip replacement device?
+What should I do if I have a painful hip replacement device?

 If you suffer from any of the telltale symptoms of metallosis that we’ve listed above, the first thing you should do is contact your physician, and ask him or her to test the levels of chromium and cobalt in your blood.